bartbutenaers/node-red-autolayout-sidebar/README.md

 + ***childAreaHeight***: the height of the area available for placing child nodes.
 + ***childAreaWidth***: the width of the area available for placing child nodes.

+## Sharing Settings

+If you have a layout configuration that you wish to include in the presets, then please share your configuration in the [Node-RED forum](https://discourse.nodered.org/t/announcement-node-red-autolayout-sidebar-experimental-version-s/82263).

+Any suggestions and ideas are most welcome :+1: